SranangMang1/SranangMang1/README.md

 Determined to continually garner knowledge.

-I pride myself in clear, concise and respectful communication, remembering to first understand before trying to be understood.
+I pride myself in clear, concise and respectful communication, remembering to first understand before trying to be understood!

 ## Connect with me
 <div align="center">